NelsonPython/tuningGuides/DeepLearning.md

 ### Run Tuning:

-Edit the file: <a href="https://github.com/intel/lpot/blob/master/examples/tensorflow/image_recognition/resnet50_v1.yaml">examples/tensorflow/image_recognition/resnet50_v1.yaml</a>, making sure the dataset path for  quantizationcalibration,  evaluationaccuracy and  evaluationperformance is the user&#39;s real local path.
+Edit the file: [examples/tensorflow/image_recognition/resnet50_v1.yaml](https://github.com/intel/lpot/blob/master/examples/tensorflow/image_recognition/resnet50_v1.yaml), making sure the dataset path for  quantizationcalibration,  evaluationaccuracy and  evaluationperformance is the user&#39;s real local path.
 It should be where the  TFrecord data generated previously during the data preparation stage, is located.

 ```
 # cd examples/tensorflow/image_recognition